 When state and county budgets were reduced in 2003, Ramsey County Library suspended service at the library in North Saint Paul to meet budget targets.
 Alice-Jo Carlson retired in January of 2005, and Susan Nemitz was appointed director.

 In March of 2005, a library was opened in the North St. Paul Community Center.
 County, City and Library officials partnered to develop an innovative plan for library service at this location.
 Other branches in the Ramsey County Library system included Arden Hills, Maplewood, Mounds View, Roseville, Shoreview and White Bear Lake.

 To meet increasing levels of business, the Library adopted a facilities plan in 2003.
 As Phase 1 of the plan, the library on Beam Avenue in Maplewood was sold, and in March 2007 a new 31,000 square foot library was opened on a site across from the Maplewood Mall and adjacent to a city park.
 Phase 2 of the plan called for the expansion of the library in Roseville.
 The property immediately north of the library in Roseville was purchased to provide additional parking, and a remodeled and expanded 2-story facility is on the site.
 The new library, which is LEED gold certified, opened in June 2010.

-More than 1.8 million people visited the Library in 2011, and circulation reached almost 4.7 million.
-Customers are now also making millions of remote electronic connections to the library catalog, website, and databases.
+More than 1.5 million people visited the Library in 2017, and circulation reached almost 3.7 million.
+Customers are also making millions of remote electronic connections to the library catalog, website and databases.